pupilfirst/wd201-scripts/nodejs-deep-dive/todo-using-closure/README.md

 To add a new To-Do:
 ````
-> todos.add('I need to go to gym')
+> todos.add({ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false })
-['I need to go to gym'] // Output
+[{ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }] // Output
-> todos.add('Have to buy potato')
+> todos.add({ title: 'Have to buy potato', dueDate: '22-06-2022', completed: false })
-['I need to go to gym', 'Have to buy potato'] // Output
+[{ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }, { title: 'Have to buy potato', dueDate: '22-06-2022', completed: false }] // Output
 > todos.all
-['I need to go to gym', 'Have to buy potato'] // Output
+[{ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }, { title: 'Have to buy potato', dueDate: '22-06-2022', completed: false }] // Output
 ````

-To update a To-Do
+To mark a To-Do as complete
 ````
-> todos.update(1, 'Have to buy tomato') // Here 1 is the array index
+> todos.markAsComplete(1) // Here 1 is the array index
-['I need to go to gym', 'Have to buy tomato'] // Output
+[{ title: 'I need to go to gym', dueDate: '22-06-2022', completed: false }, { title: 'Have to buy potato', dueDate: '22-06-2022', completed: true }] // Output
 ````

 So, it's working!

-As we've learned before, in this example, the two functions `add` and `update` had preserved the legacy variable `all` when the `todoList()` function was executed, and continued to preserve (closure) it.
+As we've learned before, in this example, the two functions `add` and `markAsComplete` had preserved the legacy variable `all` when the `todoList()` function was executed, and continued to preserve (closure) it.